roman-milk/roman-milk.github.io/it-was-only-a-blowjob.md

+===

- ****** It Was Only a Blowjob Ch.
-05 ****** byTx_Tall_Tales© Expose him, and cause a divorce.
+Expose him, and cause a divorce.
 Would that help her or hurt her?
 Affect him financially, and in the end, she would end up paying, at least partially.
 Humiliate him publicly, and she suffered with him.

  Fuck.
 This really sucked.
 Why couldn't my wife cheat with some stranger, where I didn't really care what kind of collateral damage there was?